mozilla/addon-sdk/packages/api-utils/docs/frame/utils.md

     let frame = create(window.document);

 Optionally `create` can be passed set of `options` to configure created frame even further.
-Following option are supported:
+Following options are supported:

 - `type`
 String that defines access type of the document loaded into it.
 Defaults to